OneMoreSummer/academic-kickstart/content/post/but-we’ve-just-won-a-world-cup/index.md

 (\*\*Adjusted for players raised outside of the UK)

-Q1/Q2 players have a higher combined total number of matches played than Q3/Q4 (Figure 2) Q1/Q2 total matches are 10% higher than Q3/Q4.
+**Q1/Q2 players have a higher combined total number of matches played than Q3/Q4.** (Figure 2) Q1/Q2 total matches are 10% higher than Q3/Q4.

-Q1/Q2 players are 50% more likely to be selected than Q3/Q4 players.
-60:40 split.
+**Q1/Q2 players are 50% more likely to be selected than Q3/Q4 players.** 60:40 split.
 (Figure 3).

-On average a Q3/Q4 player will have a career of 48 matches whereas a Q1/Q2 player will only play 36.
-A Q3/Q4 player will have a longer career (+30%) than Q1/Q2.
+**On average a Q3/Q4 player will have a career of 48 matches whereas a Q1/Q2 player will only play 36.** A Q3/Q4 player will have a longer career (+30%) than Q1/Q2.
 This selection disparity is another example of RAE and one that applies to international cricket.

-Figure 1.

-(*For players to debut from 2000 onwards)

-(\*\*Adjusted for players raised outside of the UK)

 ![](https://lh4.googleusercontent.com/6HWUqhknaHEJ9H_Sf0xT5s2u1edfbAVFUf_wB9EhZDSfwfQZDGv-3r0wUGMtISamPJj-2I0O2LvjYtHPXCafa18LD8oynDrOG75gzVTN3sKVCuuJrNIXDgs8Ta1ArpS2g6aPBqpI)